GoogleCloudPlatform/anthos-samples/anthos-bm-openstack-terraform/docs/install_openstack_on_gce.md

 > **Note:** This step can take upto **90 seconds** to complete given the step for
 > enabling the `Compute` APIs

-1.2) Create a Compute Engine Disk
+1.2) Create a Compute Engine Disk.
 ```sh
 gcloud compute disks create ubuntu2004disk \
     --image-project ubuntu-os-cloud \